Jump to a section

 The U.S. Department of Housing (HUD) provides several programs that help more Americans afford homes.
 One of the most popular is provided by the Federal Housing Administration (FHA) which accounts for about 20% of U.S. mortgages.
+FHA loans in Florida have lots of qualifications and rules.
+If you’re looking to see if you qualify, read ahead.

-FHA Loans Florida: How do I qualify for an FHA loan in Florida?
+How do I qualify for an FHA loan in Florida?

 “FHA loans allow buyers with down payments as little as 3.5% to buy a home, and with many state-sponsored down payment assistance programs, they can get the loan with zero money down,” says Mark Ferguson, real estate agent, and investor.